-Though animals being poached occasionally fight back against their poachers, it's a losing battle.
 The illegal hunting of animals has taken the lives of so many creatures that it may be too late to reverse the damage.
-Whether it's turtle shells transformed into high end jewelry or tiger's whiskers used in traditional Asian medicine, the animals behind these coveted status symbols are slaughtered faster than their populations can recover.
-These animals will be poached during your lifetime – but they don't have to disappear entirely.
+Whether it's turtle shells transformed into high-end jewelry or tiger's whiskers used in traditional Eastern medicine (which experts urge should be practiced with caution), the animals behind these coveted status symbols have been poached faster than their populations can recover.
+Though animals occasionally fight back, it's a losing battle - but they don't need to disappear entirely.

 Animals listed as endangered by the International Union for the Conservation of Nature are given certain protections that promise heavy jail time and massive fines for poachers, but it's not always effective.
-The population of Black Rhinos has shrunk by 97.6% since 1960 and their horns still sell for $30,000 a pound despite their endangered status.
-For animals at risk of endangerment but not yet considered endangered (like the 35,000 African elephants that were killed in the last year), protections are scarce.
-These are the animals that suffer the most.
+The population of black rhinos has shrunk by 97.6% since 1960, and their horns still sell for tens of thousands despite their endangered status.
+For animals at risk of endangerment (like the 35,000 African elephants poached each year), protections are scarce.

-In your lifetime, it's likely that these animals will be extinct from the wild unless conservationists can step in.
+In your lifetime, it's likely that some of these animals will go extinct in the wild unless conservationists can step in.

-Pangolin, a burrowing mammal, is widely regarded as the most poached mammal in the world.
-These solitary, nocturnal creatures are highly sought after because of the keratin scales protecting their skin which are used in traditional Eastern medicine, fine dining, and fashion accessories.
-In the last decade, an estimated one million pangolins have been slaughtered and they've all but disappeared in China.
-Vietnam, Thailand, Africa, and Southeast Asia are next.
+The pangolin, a burrowing mammal, is widely regarded as the most poached mammal in the world.
+These solitary, nocturnal creatures are highly sought after because of their scales and skin, which are used in traditional Eastern medicine, and their meat, which is considered a delicacy in some countries.
+In the last decade, an estimated one million pangolins have been unlawfully hunted and trafficked around the world.

 The sad truth is that millions of black and white rhinos roamed in the wild just 150 years ago.
 Unfortunately, the most recent census shows a population that's massively shrinking.
-It's thought that just over 20,000 Southern white rhinos and 4,800 black rhinos exist in the wild (a number that's likely much lower in 2017).
-The Javan rhino is the most threatened of all five rhino specie with just 35 left in Indonesia's Ujung Kulon National Park and none in captivity.see more on Javan Rhinoceros
+The Javan rhino is the most threatened of all five rhino species with around 60 left in Indonesia's Ujung Kulon National Park and none in captivity.see more on Javan Rhinoceros

-It's not just poaching for fur or meat that's a major threat to sea otters.
-Fishermen are perhaps one of the species' biggest predators.
+Fishermen are another big threat to the species.
 Sea otters eat the same shellfish fishermen depend on, so they're often hanging out in the same waters.
-While a handful of otters accidentally get tangled in fishing nets and drown, some fishermen actively kill otters to preserve their shellfish bounty.
+While a handful of otters accidentally get tangled in fishing nets, some fishermen hunt otters to preserve their shellfish bounty.

-California is fighting back against those who are poaching rare Southern sea otters - the species is protected under California Law as well as the Endangered Species Act and the Marine Mammal Protection Act.
-Internationally importing otter fur has been illegal in various countries since 1973 and if someone hurts or harasses a Southern sea otter in America, they can expect fines up to $100,000 and possible jail time.
-It's also illegal to remove a sea otter's pelt without a permit.
+California is fighting back against those who poach rare Southern sea otters - the species is protected under California law as well as the Endangered Species Act and the Marine Mammal Protection Act.
+If someone hurts a Southern sea otter in America, they can expect fines up to $100,000 and possible jail time.

 Also Rankedsee more on Sea Otter

 By 2050, it's likely that lions will be extinct.
 The big cats have unfortunately suffered a terrible fate since tigers became exceedingly rare.
 They've been deemed a suitable alternative for poachers no longer able to traffic tiger products - and their population is dwindling as a result.
-Over the last two decades, the lion population has shrunk by 42% and it's estimated that just 23,000 of the big cats exist in the wild.
+Over the past century, the lion population has dropped by more than 85%, and it's estimated that fewer than 23,000 of the big cats exist in the wild.
 Combine poaching with the loss of their natural habitat, and most lions don't stand a chance.